atweiden/finn/doc/Syntax.md

-Prepending a forward slash to a Sectional Block Name tells the Finn compiler to expect the Sectional Block Name to be the file path at which to write the contents of the associated Sectional Block.
+Prepending a forward slash to a Sectional Block Name tells the Finn compiler to expect the Sectional Block Name to be the file path at which to write the contents of the parsed Sectional Block Content.

 Let's look at the following code snippet: